KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 # June

 I spent most of June feeling a compulsion to seek out videos of police violence and repost them to [Twitter](https://twitter.com/KevinAWorkman/status/1267157021574361089) and Facebook.
 Originally, I wanted to show my mostly white Facebook friends that there was more to the protests than what they were seeing, or at least that's what I told myself.
 But it quickly turned into something else, something less healthy, where I'd spend a good chunk of my day scrolling through Twitter to find the next horrifying video.
 That might have been my own reaction to helplessness.
-Some more thoughts [here](https://happycoding.io/blog/black-lives-matter-to-me).
+Some more thoughts [Happy Coding - Black Lives matter to me](https://happycoding.io/blog/black-lives-matter-to-me).

 ![Black Lives Matter protest](/blog/images/my-quarantine/2020-06-05.jpg)